Next: Attaching data to the

 A simple example involving assignments elements and components is as

-follows.
-Suppose that are element names, that is an
+are element names, that

-assignment including functional indices, and that and
+assignment including functional indices, and that

 are the names of components summarising many like quantities.
 A number